Hayling Ferry: History

 The Pride of Hayling went in for what proved to be extensive maintenance repairs at the end of 2013, with the 12 seat Tina Marie sourced to continue the service in the interim from January 2014.
-Repairs by took over 10 months and monies were owed to the repairers.
+Repairs took over 10 months and money was owed to the repairers.
 This ferry ceased operating in March 2015 with the company going into receivership.

 Receivers sold the boats to realise compensation for creditors.
-It was hoped the new would purchase the Pride of Hayling and get the service running again quickly.
+It was hoped that someone would purchase the Pride of Hayling and get the service running again quickly.

-In August 2015, Baker Trayte Marine, an established marine contractor, purchased the Pride of Hayling ferry with the intention of reinstating the ferry service from Ferry Point on Hayling Island to Eastney Point on the Portsmouth side.
+In August 2015, Baker Trayte Marine, an established marine contractor, purchased the Pride of Hayling with the intention of reinstating the ferry service from Ferry Point on Hayling Island to Eastney Point on the Portsmouth side.

-The new service was launched on 5 August 2016 following strenuous efforts to attain the required subsidies needed by the Baker Trayte Business Plan including £15155 by the Hayling Ferry Trust and £5000 from Richard Branson among others.
+The new service was launched on 5 August 2016 following strenuous efforts to attain the required subsidies needed by the Baker Trayte Business Plan, including £15,155 by the Hayling Ferry Trust and £5000 from Richard Branson among others.

 In 2018 it was reported that while the ferry was popular and financially viable over the summer months the winter patronage was low and unprofitable.
-The public funding reserves of £20.000 had almost been fully used up and it might be necessary to curtail services in the remaining winter months.
+The public funding reserves of £20,000 had almost been fully used up and it might be necessary to curtail services in the remaining winter months.
 The owners and a fundraising group hoped a County Council subsidy could be re-instated and stated the difficulties that were arising because a bus-link could not be re-established on the Hayling side.